John Hart Generating Station Replacement

 We’re committed to making Elk Falls Provincial Park bigger after the replacement project is complete.
 Once construction is done, some BC Hydro land beside the park boundaries will be transferred to BC Parks.

-The replacement project has a budget of $1.093 billion, and is on track to be completed on-time and on-budget in fall 2018.
+The replacement project has a budget of $1.093 billion, and continues to track on time and on budget for full facility completion in 2019.

 The replacement project is good news for the local environment and habitat - especially fish.